EcolaTan/Spootify_Data_Extraction/README.md

 # Spootify Data Extraction
-A python script that extracts and group data from an old spootify csv file.
+A python script that extracts and group data of a spootify csv file from the year 2018.

 # Libraries
 - Pandas